 Forth has a particular interest in issues of density, the intersection of public and private space, and the intricate programmatic relationships within the contemporary city.
-His experience across sectors, from boutique residential and hospitality complexes to headquarters and commercial projects, is focused on the successful realization of complex, mixed-use lifestyle districts and developments.
+His experience across sectors, from boutique residential and hospitality complexes to headquarters and commercial projects, is focused on the successful realization of mixed-use lifestyle districts and developments.